Spark's planned price for Luxturna gene therapy for rare blindness too high: ICER

 Despite some creative payment strategies proposed by the company, such as stretching payment out over several years and refunds if the treatment fails to work, the Institute for Clinical and Economic Review (ICER), in a revised assessment, said Luxturna in most cases should cost about 75 percent less than the proposed price.

-“We believe it’s a scientific milestone, but that for the majority of patients being treated, the cost is not in line with what’s considered cost effective,” ICER Chief Medical Officer David Rhind said in a telephone interview.
+“We believe it’s a scientific milestone, but that for the majority of patients being treated, the cost is not in line with what’s considered cost effective,” ICER Chief Medical Officer David Rind said in a telephone interview.

 The report comes at a sensitive time for Spark as it negotiates payments and reimbursement with the government and private health insurers ahead of a planned March launch of the therapy.